Skip to content

 Do you perform robotic knee replacement?

 Yes — selectively.
-For severe deformities, complex anatomy, certain revision cases, and other situations where robotic information genuinely changes the plan, I use robotic technology.
-For the majority of patients, I use detailed preoperative computer templating and intraoperative navigation with precise mechanical resection, which produces excellent outcomes without the trade-offs that come with routine robotic use.
+For severe deformities, complex anatomy, and certain revision cases where robotic information genuinely changes the plan, I use it.
+For most patients I use detailed preoperative computer templating and intraoperative navigation with precise instruments, which produces excellent outcomes.
+The decision is always based on whether the tool offers a real advantage for that specific knee.

 Is robotic knee replacement better than other modern techniques?

-Studies have shown that robotic systems can improve the precision of implant positioning compared with older instrumentation.
-However, when researchers look at the outcomes that matter most to patients — pain relief, function, satisfaction, recovery time, and implant longevity — the published evidence has not consistently demonstrated that routine robotic-assisted knee replacement produces superior results compared with modern knee replacement performed with careful preoperative templating and computer navigation.
+Robotic systems can improve the precision of implant positioning compared with older instrumentation.
+But when researchers look at what patients care about most — pain relief, function, satisfaction, recovery, and implant longevity — the published evidence has not consistently shown that routine robotic-assisted knee replacement produces superior results compared with a well-planned, navigated modern knee replacement.

 Why don’t you use a robot for every patient?